Rohand19/mycotoxin-prediction/README.md

 ## Model Architecture

+### Primary Model (TensorFlow)

-The model uses a neural network with the following components:
+The primary model uses a neural network with the following components:
 - Input layer for 448 spectral bands
 - Batch normalization for input stability
 - Dimensionality reduction to 256 features